 One of the most recent ideas taking shape is happening in New York City where the Fire Department Of New York said it would soon begin deploying a drone to 2-alarm or greater fires according to The New York Times.

 The drones will deliver video and infrared images to commanders on the ground.
 The department said 2 or more drones would be added by the end of this year.

 Fire Commissioner Daniel Nigro said, "That tool for a chief is just night and day from what it was not just 30 years ago when I started, but 15 years ago."

-On the lighter, commercial side, Google parent Alphabet Inc. (NASDAQ:GOOGA) said it would use drones to deliver Chipotle (NYSE:CMGB) burritos to staff and students at Virginia Tech as early as this month.
+On the lighter, commercial side, Google parent Alphabet Inc. (NASDAQ:GOOGC) said it would use drones to deliver Chipotle (NYSE:CMGF) burritos to staff and students at Virginia Tech as early as this month.

 The drones, from Alphabet’s research lab, X, will fly food from a food truck several hundred feet away to an official who will distribute to customers.
 This system, admittedly more about publicity than practicality could lead to more widespread use of drones for small package delivery.

 Alphabet is not the most famous potential user of drones for delivery.
 That honor goes to Amazon.com Inc. (NASDAQ:AMZND) creator of Amazon Prime Air which the company says will eventually deliver packages weighing 5 pounds or less in 30 minutes utilizing drone aircraft.

 Current FAA rules preclude flights beyond the sight of operators, making Amazon’s planned delivery system impossible under present guidelines.
 Most experts believe it will be years before Amazon package delivery by drone will become a reality.

 One of the big concerns about thousands of drones flying overhead is the injury they could cause if they fall from the sky.
 Sea or underwater based drones would eliminate falling as an issue.